Chapter 3 References

 QR3.9.3 The Measurement Problem

-The measurement problem in physics is that quantum waves evolve predictably by Schrödinger’s equation, to allow many possibilities, but the measured result is always one physical state.
-This problem was raised early last century, and no progress has been made on the matter since:
+The measurement problem in physics is that while Schrödinger’s equation determines how quantum waves evolve, how they collapse when measured is indeterminate.
+How then do many indefinite quantum states instantly become one definite physical state?
+This problem was raised early last century and no progress has been made on the matter since:

 The history of the quantum measurement paradox is fascinating.
 There is still no general agreement on the matter even after eighty years of heated debate.”
 (Laughlin, 2005), p49.